A Look At The Automotive Industry From A Class I Rail Perspective

 Review

 Seeking Alpha provided an update from Bank of America Merrill Lynch (BAML), which issued a warning on U.S. auto sales.
-Specifically, growth for autos were estimated by BAML to decline to 13 million units by 2021, reflecting an approximately 26 percent decline from 2016's 17.5 million unit sales.
+Specifically, growth for autos was estimated by BAML to decline to 13 million units by 2021, reflecting an approximately 26 percent decline from 2016's 17.5 million unit sales.
 It is assumed that these numbers are related to light duty vehicles, but there was no direct source to BAML's report.

 Recent light duty vehicles unit sales have stalled.
 For 2016, growth was flat from 2015 at 0.4 percent.
 Through May of this year, growth was at -2 percent, placing our first negative year since the Great Recession.
 BAML's estimate would basically put U.S. light duty unit sales at a "recession-type" performance level.
 If the current decline remains throughout 2017, unit sales would be approaching 17.1 million.

-The vehicle mix has shifted recently though, as growth for light duty trucks has remained strong, while autos have diverged.
+The vehicle mix has shifted recently though, as growth for light duty trucks has remained strong while autos have diverged.
 During 2016, light duty truck unit sales increased by 7.2 percent, while auto unit sales declined by -8.6 percent.
 Through May, light duty trucks were up 4.8 percent, while autos were down -11.6 percent.

 Recently, some Class I rails have reported updated expectations for their respective rail businesses.
 According to ShipCarsNow, 70 percent of new vehicles are shipped by rail.
 With over 17 million unit sales in a given year, economies of scale have made the rail industry become a strong competitor for both automobile and parts shipments.
 We still need to remember that while rails have a strong role in the supply chain, trucking companies remain an important mode for last-mile deliveries.

-Source: Raymond James 38 th Annual Institutional Investors Conference, March 8, 2017
+Source: Raymond James 38th Annual Institutional Investors Conference, March 8, 2017

-According to one of Union Pacific's most recent investor conferences, the Class I railroad is projecting flat growth for five consecutive years from 2015 through 2019.
-For 2017 through early-June, Union Pacific's automobile and parts rail traffic was down -6.4 percent.
+According to one of Union Pacific's (NYSE:UNP) most recent investor conferences, the Class I railroad is projecting flat growth for five consecutive years from 2015 through 2019.
+For 2017 through early June, Union Pacific's automobile and parts rail traffic was down -6.4 percent.

 Union Pacific does have exposure to light duty truck shipments, but based on the first quarter -7.8 performance for finished vehicles, the mix is more weighted towards light duty autos.
 The parts business has been stronger up 5.1 percent in the quarter.
-Overall traffic was down -2.3 percent in the first quarter; clearly the further decline in autos has weighed on more recent performance.
+Overall, traffic was down -2.3 percent in the first quarter; clearly, the further decline in autos has weighed on more recent performance.

-Source: Wolfe Research 10 th Annual Transportation Conference, May 24, 2017
+Source: Wolfe Research 10th Annual Transportation Conference, May 24, 2017

-Both Norfolk Southern (NYSE:NSC) and CSX (NYSE:CSX) have sustained -1.2 and -1 percent rail traffic for automobile and parts performance through early-June.
+Both Norfolk Southern (NYSE:NSC) and CSX (NYSE:CSX) have sustained -1.2 and -1 percent rail traffic for automobile and parts performance through early June.
 Similar to Union Pacific, these East Coast rails have witnessed negative performance, albeit at a much more marginal rate.

 A key factor to consider is automobile plant downtime, as highlighted in Norfolk Southern's recent presentation.
 Additionally, foreign imported automobiles and parts have also played a role in improving rail traffic performance.
 Both Norfolk Southern and CSX have benefited from these factors.